k4kpk/k4kpk.github.io/sota-guides/Tray Mountain (W4G_NG-005).md

 NOTE: **Do not drive through Helen.
 Traffic is often 2 MPH. **

+NOTE: There are three 'entry points' to the parking:

+- Southern: Tray Mountain Road all the way from GA-75.
+Sometimes way too rutted for a sedan; sometimes OK.
+- Ford: Ford a creek near GA-75, past Indian Grave Gap, then Tray Mountain Rd.
+Sometimes too rutted.
+- Northern: Drive past other two entry points, cross new Hiwasee River bridge, Corbin Creek Rd all the way.
+Bumpy and long, but drivable in a sedan.

+#### Drive Guide - Atlanta to GA-75

+Getting to near the destination (applies to all 3 entry points):

+- N on GA-400 and go 47 miles.
+- At end of 400 (@ GA-60) go straight onto GA-115.
+Go 4.8
+- GA-115 turns R.  (About 60 minute drive to this turn.)
+Go 11.4.
+- L on Tesnatee Gap Valley Rd.
+There's a left turn lane.
+Go 2.8.
+- Go straight onto McAfee Rd.
+(Tesnatee turns left.)
+Go 0.2
+- L on US-129 N at T. (About 1:15 total drive time to this turn.)
+Go 0.8.
+- R on GA-75A.
+Go 8.0.
+(Pass Richard B Russell Scenic Hwy at 1:25 from trip start.)
+- Continue to intersection of GA-75A and GA-75

+**Food**

+- Last McDonalds: GA-400 at GA-53 (38 miles north of I-285)
+  - If you miss it, you can swing by 1550 S MAIN ST, Cleveland, adding 5 minutes.
+- Dinner: Barbecue in Helen or Barbecue at GA-400 and Hwy 53

+#### Drive Guide - Tray Mountain (Tray Gap trailhead) From Atlanta via Corbin Creek Rd

+(This is the "safe" route.)

+- **Duration**: 2:30
+- **Google Maps** URL from Atlanta (33.91998, -84.33898): https://tinyurl.com/tray-corbin
+- Follow directions for "Atlanta to GA-75"
+- L on GA-75 and go 12.4
+- After crossing Hiwasee River, R on first road.
+(It is paved for 10'.)
+- Immediate R on (dirt) Corbin Creek Rd and go 10.2

+#### Drive Guide - Tray Mountain (Tray Gap trailhead) From Unicoi Gap (Blue Mtn Parking) via Corbin Creek Rd

+(This is the "safe" route.)

+- **Duration**: 0:50
+- **Google Maps** URL from Atlanta (33.91998, -84.33898): https://tinyurl.com/tray-corbin
+- Follow directions for "Atlanta to GA-75"
+- R on GA-75 (north) from parking and go 4.6
+- After crossing Hiwasee River, R on first road.
+(It is paved for 10'.)
+- Immediate R on (dirt) Corbin Creek Rd and go 10.2

 #### Drive Guide - Tray Mountain (Tray Gap trailhead) via Tray Mtn Rd